cognitedata/gearbox.js/README.md

 [Gearbox](https://github.com/cognitedata/gearbox.js) is a set of open-source front-end components natively integrated with Cognite Data Fusion [(CDF)](https://docs.cognite.com/dev/).
 The Gearbox components are written in the [React](https://reactjs.org) front-end framework and make it easier to build web applications on top of CDF.

+## DEPRECATION WARNING

+This library is no longer actively maintained.

 ## Install the Gearbox library and dependencies

 1. Install the library: